fubarhouse/dvm/README.md

     dvm initialize

-Dependencies include a default Drush installation (installed at ~/drush/) using composer, but it won't take long.
+Initialization must use sudo and dependencies include a default Drush installation (installed at ~/dvm/) using composer, but it won't take long.

 Dependencies not installed via the initialization argument (currently) include:

-* pear
 * wget
-* unzip

 ## Usage